Rivers Lab Continues Online

 For those who aren’t familiar, Rivers Lab is a paper-reading and discussion group formed to gather our community of river lovers and to practice scientific literacy.
-Our goal is to increase access to the knowledge within academic papers and to foster a deeper understanding of the ecosystems we live in and care for.
+Our goal is to increase access to the knowledge within academic papers and foster a deeper understanding of the ecosystems we live in and care for.
 Rivers Lab is a collaborative effort between all participants in which we discuss a publication, ask questions, and enjoy each other’s company.

 Participants receive scientific literature ahead of time and convene during the lunch hour to discuss the topics and gain insights from the collective wisdom of the group.
 From novice to professional and everywhere in between, attendees have the opportunity to further their knowledge on subjects of mutual interest and to share different perspectives and interpretations of a particular issue.

 This month we will be discussing a study of stream restoration projects in coastal California.
 This study seeks to define biases that may influence the form that restoration efforts take, as well as the locations in which they occur.

 This Rivers Lab will be led by Aliya Ingersoll, the AmeriCorps Restoration Coordinator.

 Rivers Lab is a no-pressure environment and a great way to learn more about the ecosystems that surround us by reading relevant scientific literature.
 Encourage your friends to sign up – the greater diversity of thought, the merrier!

 Here’s how Rivers Lab will work this February:

 - We will meet from 12:00 – 1:00 pm on Thursday, February 25th on the video conference app, Zoom.